Differential expression analysis

 Volcano plot

-We can visualize the differential expression results using Volcano plot function from EnhancedVolcano package.
-For the most basic volcano plot, only a single data-frame, data-matrix, or tibble of test results is required, containing point labels, log2FC, and adjusted or unadjusted P values.
-The default cut-off for log2FC is >|2|; the default cut-off for P value is 10e-6.
+We can visualize the differential expression results using the volcano plot function from EnhancedVolcano package.
+For the most basic volcano plot, only a single data frame, data matrix, or tibble of test results is required, containing point labels, log2FC, and adjusted or unadjusted p-values.
+The default cut-off for log2FC is >|2|; the default cut-off for p-value is 10e-6.

 R